It is built on the site of a pre-existing religious building dating back to the Longobard times

 an inscription on the façade indicates the 12th century.

-The porch is supported by four columns and two half-side columns on the capitals of which
+The porch, added in the 13th century, is supported by four columns and two half-side columns on the capitals

 Both the lintel and the arches are decorated by Cosmatescque mosaics, which few of them have survived.